developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/process/adf/index.md

 #### Rules
 The containers for one or more processing Actions and the user-definable criteria that trigger Action(s).
 All DataWedge Output Plug-ins can contain one or more ADF rules for the processing of acquired data.

+**Note:** ADF rules does not support selection of the scanner used to scan data.

 #### Criteria
 The triggers for taking a processing Action.
 Criteria can be set according to input type (i.e. only data from a barcode scanner), Symbology (i.e. only Code39 data), and a specified string within the data (at a specified position in the data string and/or of a specified length).
 Acquired data not matching all defined criteria will not trigger Action(s).
 Any or all of the [supported barcode types](../../decoders) can be selected or excluded.